 Alpha Martial Arts: Seattle’s Best FAMILY KARATE PROGRAMS!

-Karate: New students, ages 5 & up, can get started with a 1 on 1 private introductory lesson and then 2 weeks’ of onsite or online classes.
+New students, ages 5 & up, can get started with a 1 on 1 private introductory lesson and then 2 weeks of onsite classes.
 Your trial membership includes:

-- Onsite or online classes 1 or more days/week
+- Onsite Karate classes 1 or more days/week.

 “Martial arts offer something for all ages.
 They help preschoolers develop social skills and improve their attention spans; they give grade-schoolers and teenagers a confidence boost while teaching self-control; and they leave parents with greater stamina, improved endurance, and a trimmer, toned body.” -Prevention Magazine-